 Job rotation is a strategy where employees rotate between jobs in the same company.
 Employees take on new tasks at a different job for a period of time before rotating back to their original position.

 Swapping work is a type of job rotation.
-A role change takes place in which the employees take ever each other's tasks.

-which the employees take over each other's tasks.
-Swapping can take place within one company, but also between different (noncompetitive) companies.
+A role change takes place in which the employees take over each other's tasks.
+Swapping can take place within one company, but also between different (non-competitive) companies.
 It is limited in time.
 The exchange can also take place between companies in different countries.